• Casa

 How Deep Can Snorkeling Divers Go?

-Snorkeling divers are generally limited to depths ranging from 3 to 10 feet.
+Snorkeling divers are generally limited to depths ranging from 3 A 10 feet.
 This shallow range allows enthusiasts to observe vibrant marine life and stunning underwater landscapes while remaining close to the water’s surface.
 The limited depth ensures that individuals can easily return to the surface to breathe without the need for specialized training or equipment.

 Tips for Maximizing Snorkeling Depths